-The plugin is the component that handles the communication between the web server and application server.
+The web server plugin is an XML file that has markup used to handle the communication between the web server and application server.
 If you have not installed IBM Installation Manager, install IBM Installation Manager.
+Setting up the plugin is a two part process.
+First, you install the plugin.
+Then, you customize the plugin.

 You can install the IHS web server plugin using the GUI or the command line.